KaylaDefi/MBTA-Bus-Tracker/README.md

 Roadmap of Future Improvements: I'd like to add in specific bus information so you can identify the vehicles by their number and also indicate whether the bus is close to capacity.

-Support: For help with this project, please contact k.sherwo1@outlook.com
+Support: For help with this project, please contact me via my website